ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Variables.md

     var s string = "Don't worry about apostrophes" fmt.Println(s)

+We can also define multiple line strings wrapping the string in `` quotes.

+    var s string = `This is a string spanning multiple lines This is the second line
+    And this is the third`

+    fmt.Println(s)

+### Booleans
+Golang supports boolean values with the keywords `true` and `false`

+Boolean variables are declared in go as follows

+    var b bool = true

 ### Shorthand Declaration
 The `:=` notation serves both as a declaration and as initialization.
 ``` foo := "bar" ``` is equivalent to ``` var foo string = "bar" ```